davidtw0320/Camera-Position-System/README.md

 ```

 + **Simulation: a 2D picure projected from 3D point cloud model**
-  + Simulated the photo took from the camera to be a picture projected from 3D point cloud model.
+  + Simulated the photo taken from the camera to be a picture projected from 3D point cloud model.

   + Implemented simulation in three part of the photo.
 There are 30%, 70%, and 30% of the picture from top to bottom separately.

   + Deasigned each segmented part to drop pixels by parameter *dropPixelRate* (30%, 20%, 30%).

 ```objc